 George Abou-Daoud, owner of The Bowery, Mission Cantina, and Delancey, is just about ready to debut his new café, wine bar, and gourmet market The Mercantile at 6600 Sunset Blvd. which will be open in the next few weeks (or sooner).
 Partnered again with Blue Velvet chef Kris Morningstar, the two will follow up with District, for cocktails and bistro eats, next door to Mercantile.
 We spent some time talking with this New York patriot-come-west about what is driving him to expand his restaurant empire and what it takes for transplants to find happiness in Los Angeles.
-While Hollywood awaits Abou-Daoud's next two projects, and hopefully another great burger like the Bowery's, read our Q with the guy who is helping keep Hollywood cool in the face of corporate nightlife mega-clubs and celeb-owned eateries.
+While Hollywood awaits Abou-Daoud's next two projects, and hopefully another great burger like the Bowery's, read our Q&A; with the guy who is helping keep Hollywood cool in the face of corporate nightlife mega-clubs and celeb-owned eateries.

 GS: Hi George, so we're dying to know, what's driving you to open two more restaurants?

 Abou-Daoud: Because I'm a glutton for punishment.
 But seriously, because I love great food and of course, great drinks.
 Even further, there's nothing like the spirit of human congregation over food and drinks and for people to let go and enjoy their lives in common settings.

 Also, I started a trend with the whole gastropub and tavern movement in this city.
 I opened The Bowery years ago because there was nothing like it in L.A.
 In fact it was considered not cool or not foodie enough to open a place like that.
 Now, a week doesn't pass that I don't hear about a new one opening or in the works.
 So with opening any new places, I'm excited to have more great food-friendly venues coming online.